recetasdemama/wordpress/wp-content/plugins/newsletter-sign-up/readme.txt

 3. The "sign-up" checkbox in action @ Twenty Eleven

 == Changelog ==
+= 1.7.6 =
+* Fixed: The plugin now works with PHPList again.
+Thanks ryanjlaw.

 = 1.7.5 =
 * Fixed: Hidden inputs are now wrapped by a block element too, so the form output validates as XHTML 1.0 STRICT.